wangpf3/imagine-and-verbalize/README.md

 ## Learning to Imagine

-### Download the data
+### 1. Download the data

 The data for training the imagination module can be obtained from [link](https://drive.google.com/file/d/1mV6HfroEnyxS7eP8T9pGlX27EWru7glW/view?usp=sharing).
-After downloading, untar the data 'skg_multisource.tar.gz', and do
+After downloading, untar the file `skg_multisource.tar.gz`, and do
 ```bash
 cd imagination_learning
 mkdir -p data
 mv skg_multisource ./data
 ```

-### Train a imagination module
+### 2. Train a imagination module

 ```bash
 base ./scripts/run.sh
 ```
-After training, the imagination module is saved to $IMAGINATION_CHECKPOINT='./checkpoint'.
-Then copy the file 'relation_vocab.json' in the folder './data/skg_multisource' to $IMAGINATION_CHECKPOINT for later use.
+After training, the imagination module is saved to `$IMAGINATION_CHECKPOINT='./checkpoint'`.
+Then copy the file `relation_vocab.json` in the folder `./data/skg_multisource` to `$IMAGINATION_CHECKPOINT` for later use.

 Alternatively, you can download our well-trained imagination module [checkpoint](https://drive.google.com/file/d/1GQFbirHjASKobcKwxfJGDJcLHXtNDcK4/view?usp=sharing).

-### Apply the imagination module to obtain the silver-standard SKGs of downstream datasets (optional)
+### 3. Apply the imagination module to obtain the silver-standard SKGs of downstream datasets (optional)

 We have provided the silver-standard SKGs for the downstream datasets in the `verbalization_learning` folder.
 If you want to use the trained imagination module to annotate your own dataset, do
 ```bash